 WWDC 2019, one of the biggest dates in Apple's calendar, saw the announcement of not four but five new operating systems, including the brand-new iPadOS for tablets.
 But in this article we're going to focus on iOS 13, and the new features it will bring to your iPhone.

-Is iOS 13 a worthwhile update, and should you install it on your iPhone when it launches in autumn?
-Should you even install the beta version right away?
+Is iOS 13 a worthwhile update, and should you install it on your iPhone when it launches on 19 September?
 In our comparison review we compare the interface, features and ease of use of iOS 12 and iOS 13, to help you decide whether it's for you.
 For more information about iOS 13 read about the best new features in iOS 13 here.

 Which iPhones and iPads can update to iOS 13?

 iOS 13 will be available to owners of the following iPhones and iPods:

 - iPhone XS Max

 - iPhone 7